Episode #40: World-Class Routers

 Gryphon Homebound: $50/year for up to five mobile devices.
 This fabulous service routes data from your devices back through your home network.
 Why do that?
 Simple: if your child switches from Wi-Fi to cellular or to someone else’s Wi-Fi network, they’ll still have the same level of online protection running on their device.
 Worth noting, Gryphon defines a mobile device as a smartphone or tablet and NOT a laptop.
 So that sucks.

 Gryphon Advanced Internet Protection: $79 per year or $149 for three years.
 Want to block all ads on your devices?
-Want to have a device on your network that scans all of your network connected devices and test for malware?
+Want to have a device on your network that scans all of your network-connected devices and tests for malware?
 Want to be able to detect when there’s been an intrusion on one of your devices?
 Now you can have all of that.
 Gryphon’s Advanced Internet Protection wraps all of these services together.
 They claim to have blocked “over 5.4 million malware threats” which is a large number, yes.
 But they don’t provide information to support that claim.

 The Gryphon routers are not expandable.
 That means there aren’t any USB or Ethernet ports.
 Therefore, if you have a network where you’ll need to physically connect a printer, hard drive, or other computers to your router, then a Gryphon isn’t for you.

 It takes time to learn.
 The parental control software can take time to learn.
-Yes, it works well, but there’s a learning curve, so users should expect devote at least some time (figure an hour) to getting the general hang of things.
+Yes, it works well, but there’s a learning curve, so users should expect to devote at least some time (figure an hour) to getting the general hang of things.

 It’s expensive.
 While the Synology RT2600ac and the Gryphon tower are priced about equally at $200, you’ll get far more power and expandability with the Synology.
 With the Gryphon, you’ll need to pay yearly fees for additional services.
 Not so on the Synology.

 I own and use the Gryphon Guardian to protect and manage my studio.
-For $99, I think it’s a fabulous, inexpensive and tiny device.
+For $99, I think it’s a fabulous, inexpensive, and tiny device.
 It’s easy to set up and use, it offers flexible and powerful tools to manage users on your home or business network and it even offers additional services for a reasonable fee.
 While the interface might take a little getting used to, it’s well worth it to be able to run your network from the palm of your hand.

 Full disclosure: Gryphon hired me in late 2019/early 2020 to write copy for their company on the topic of Digital Parenting which you can read for free here.
 That’s when I discovered their product line, tried it, and realized it was a huge upgrade from the Linksys router I’d been using.
 Although I earn affiliate fees if you click on the links I’ve provided and decide to buy one of their devices, please know: they weren’t aware of my writing this review, nor am I getting paid by them to mention their product line here.
 I retain all editorial control over everything I write, always.